-If you have an HMO plan, most require that you choose a PCP before you can seek treatment from any doctor.
+If you have an HMO insurance plan, you're required to choose a PCP before you can seek treatment from any doctor.
 We suggest that you visit our locations page to find your preferred Facey office and review the credentials of our PCPs who practice there.

 Even if you do not have HMO insurance, Facey prefers that patients choose a PCP.
 This both ensures that your health care is being coordinated by one doctor and allows you to build a relationship with a physician you trust.
-That doctor and their staff are then familiar with you and your health care needs.
+That doctor and your entire care team at Facey are then familiar with you and your health care needs.

 Remember, you are always able to change your PCP within Facey Medical Group at any time, if you wish.

 Internal medicine is the medical specialty dealing with the prevention, diagnosis and treatment of adult diseases (age 18 and over).
 Physicians who specialize in internal medicine are called internists.
 They are especially skilled in the management of patients who have undifferentiated or multi-system disease processes.